Fermat-ORG/fermat-framework/README.md

 ------------------------------------------------

 > Empower every person in the world with the appropriate tools to save and move their money in a digital format in an efficient, secure an private way.
-And at the same time allowing them to choose which currency to use, regardless of the place they live or where they were born.
+And at the same time allow them to choose which currency to use, regardless of the place they live or where they were born.

 Fermat principles: